 What does an osteopathic treatment involve?

-We begin by noting down the initial consultation with a case history: noting any previous injuries, treatments and medications, as well as looking at the lifestyle of the dog and the demands placed upon him/her.
+We begin the consultation with a case history; noting any previous injuries, treatments and medications, as well as looking at the lifestyle of the dog and the demands placed upon him/her.
 We then observe the dog in-hand, walking, running and performing a series of turns.
 We then conduct an osteopathic examination of the dog, assessing all joints, muscles, ligaments and tendons.
 After consultation with the owner, we then commence treatment if appropriate.
 The techniques we use during treatment consist of:

 - Joint articulation